rxt1077/ssh-container/labs/nft.md

 typing `ps ax` to see the currently running processes.
 Now type `whoami` to confirm that you are root.
 Finally type `exit` to leave.

-Netcat is a good tool to be familiar with as it is the "swiss army knife" of TCP/UDP connections.
+Netcat is a good tool to be familiar with as it is the "Swiss army knife" of TCP/UDP connections.
 If you need to test a connection, chances are you can do it with netcat.